sfsekaran/vesta/README.markdown

-# Vesta: Your emacs Distridution
+# Vesta: Your emacs Distribution

 This is a distribution of emacs plugins intended to be run on the latest Aquamacs release.